What Merchants Need to Know About Mastercard Dispute Fees

 Remember: banks and card networks deal with thousands of chargebacks daily.
 Those fees can really add up, so they are passed on to the merchants with whom the liability legally rests.
 Mastercard’s chargeback fees are intended to cover the cost of doing this added work.

-Mastercard chargeback fees can add up quickly as a result.
-If a merchant chooses to fight back, they could face even more fees, and penalties should things go poorly.
+If a merchant chooses to fight back, they could face even more fees and penalties should things go poorly.
+The fees below are associated with the Mastercard chargeback arbitration process:

 Are Mastercard Chargeback Fees Refundable?

+Some banks offer a form of chargeback protection to merchants willing to opt into their various platforms.
+Others might even provide “chargeback insurance,” as they call it.
+However, these protections are not ubiquitous in their coverage.
 If a merchant is enrolled in chargeback protection, chargeback costs will still be accrued by the issuing bank, for which the merchant’s acquiring bank will assume responsibility.
 This way, the fee is still paid, and enrollment fees cover the merchant’s portion.

 However, word to the wise: not every chargeback is eligible for chargeback protection.